sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/5000 - preprocessors/0900 - deskew.md

 - For the aligned reference PDF, choose a slightly enlarged version of the document so that the Fixed Points triangle is large.
 The Deskew preprocessor corrects scaling for smaller skewed images.
 - Define a Merge Lines preprocessor to clean up oversplit lines after the Deskew preprocessor.

-The following are notes on choosing between the Deskew and [Scale](doc:scale) preprocessors:

-- If a document contains pages that are both scaled and skewed, use the [Deskew preprocessor](doc:deskew) to fix both the scale and skew.
-- If you're confident the pages are solely scaled and unskewed, use the Scale preprocessor as an easier-to-configure and more robust alternative.